 - Must apply and be accepted into the CU Denver MS program in computer science for the semester during which they will enter the CS Scholars Program.

-Department of Computer Science and Engineering site
+Visit the Department of Computer Science and Engineering site